-Probation - you filed an appeal and it was approved.
+Probation: You filed an appeal and it was approved.
 You are on 'probation' based on your approved appeal.
 You are eligible for financial aid (if otherwise eligible) during the current term only.
+If you are not meeting the term requirements for standards A and B at the end of your probation term (if enrolled), your financial aid will be suspended for the following term.